 Where to start the hike?

-The hike should take about 5-7 hours depending on your experience and fitness level.
+If you take the same route we did, then it can take anything from 5-7 hours depending on your experience and fitness level.

-There’re some lovely hotels right on the seafront to relax back before you challenge yourself with the hike.
+Eastbourne offer some amazing hotels and B&B’s that will relax you before you challenge yourself with the hike.

 The View Hotel